isl/Neo4j-sisapi/Readme.md

 ##Neo4j-sis-api

-"Neo4j sis api" version 1.0 is a Java Application Program Interface that was built in order to communicate with a [Neo4j open source graph database] (http://neo4j.com/ "Neo4j") (tested with version 2.2.5) configured to store and manage thesauri data following the Telos language representational framework specifications.
+"Neo4j sis api" version 1.2 is a Java Application Program Interface that was built in order to communicate with a [Neo4j open source graph database] (http://neo4j.com/ "Neo4j") (tested with Community Edition version 3.2.5) configured to store and manage thesauri data following the Telos language representational framework specifications.

 ## Build
 Instructions on how to compile the Neo4j-sisapi are included in file How to compile.txt